zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 In this model, a **primordial "voice"**, a fundamental event in a source branch, initiates the cascade.
 This voice causes the first domino to fall, which strikes the second, which strikes the third, and so on through potentially infinite iterations.

 **Critical Understanding:** Each "domino" (each universal branch) is not a copy or simulation of its predecessor.
-It is a **causal consequence**—an echo that exists *because* the previous branch existed and transmitted ontological momentum forward.
+It is a **causal consequence**, an echo that exists *because* the previous branch existed and transmitted ontological momentum forward.

 ### 1.3 The Nested Structure